madisonbikes/bikeweek-busmap/README.md

 # Madison Bike Week Bus Map

 React app the loads the Madison Metro bus status (nominally from http://transitdata.cityofmadison.com/Vehicle/VehiclePositions.json) and shows where our bus week ad buses are.
+This data is expected to change minute-to-minute.

+At this time, route data is manually preloaded from http://transitdata.cityofmadison.com/GTFS/mmt_gtfs.zip and must be extracted/updated periodically in the data/routes.json file.
+The data is provided in CSV, which can be converted to JSON here: https://csvjson.com/csv2json.
+This data changes relatively infrequently.

 ## Running/Building